test-kitchen/kitchen-ec2/README.md

 If the environment variable `AWS_REGION` is populated that will be used.
 Otherwise the default is `"us-east-1"`.

+#### `spot_wait`

+The number of seconds to wait for a spot request to be fulfilled, per combination of `instance_type` and `subnet_id`.

+The default is `60`.

 #### `subnet_id`

 The EC2 [subnet][subnet_docs] to use.

+When working with spots, you can provide an array in which case the driver will try each subnet until it can get a spot.

 The default is unset, or `nil`.